 The ideal candidate will help develop the relevant skills today’s business student needs upon graduation; be current with recent pedagogical approaches which include online, hybrid learning; possess an ability to be innovative in the classroom through experiential learning, real-world applications, and industry partnerships; believe in the importance of a liberal arts education as a foundation for a business degree; possess the desire to participate in the growth of the school; and display a strong commitment to Diversity, Equity, Inclusion, and Belonging.

 In 2016, Wagner College established the Nicolais School of Business (Nicolais School), to honor two of the college’s stalwart supporters of business education, the late Michael A. Nicolais ’49 H’14 and his wife, Margaret Christie Nicolais ’49 H’14.

-- The candidate must possess a Ph.D. (or ABD near completion) in management from an accredited (ACBSP or AACSB), not-for-profit College or university prior to the start of appointment.
+- The candidate must possess a Ph.D. (or ABD near completion) in management from an accredited (AACSB), not-for-profit College or university prior to the start of appointment.